whaleal/guide/en/whalelaPlatform/04-Troubleshooting/MongoFaild.md

 ### Authentication Enable/Disable Failed

 - Authentication toggles are only available for the "admin" database and use the username/password method.
+- There are three authentication methods: no authentication is turned on, account and password, account and password and CA certificate.

 ### Sharded Cluster Addition Failed